 - Details of any other income in the year of death (rental, dividends, savings interest)

-The employer of the deceased should issue a P45 automatically.
-If the deceased was receiving an occupational or private pension, the pension provider should also be contacted – they will issue a certificate showing the total pension paid in the year of death.
+The deceased’s employer should issue a P45 automatically.
+If the deceased was receiving an occupational or private pension, the pension provider should also be told – they will issue a statement showing the total pension paid in the year of death, which HMRC needs to finalise the position.
+(Source: gov.uk – bereavement and deceased estate enquiries)

 Self-assessment

-If the deceased was self-employed, had rental income, received dividends, or had any income that was not taxed at source, they were almost certainly in self-assessment.
+If the deceased was self-employed, had rental income, received significant dividends, or had any income that was not taxed at source, they were almost certainly in self-assessment.
 The executor must deal with any outstanding returns.

 There are two types of self-assessment obligation to consider: